mathworks/exploratory-data-analysis/Seminar01_PCA.md

 -  Parallel vectors are correlated
 -  Long vectors are well\-represented in the given coordinates
 -  Short vectors are not well\-represented in the given coordinates (e.g., pulse)
-<a id="TMP_2ab4"></a>
+<a id="TMP_289f"></a>

 # Selecting representative features

 If our objective is to select features for a model, we may want to work with observed data rather than principal components.
 This could be for ease of interpretation \- it's easier to understand a variable such as height or weight, but principal components cannot be observed directly \- they are linear combinations of features and so exist only in an abstract sense.
 We might also want to select a representative feature from each of the groups of features that we've previously identified.

-We can perform another orthgonal transformation to maximize the alignment between the principal component axes and the original variables.
+We can perform another orthogonal transformation to maximize the correlation between the principal component axes and the original variables.

 ```matlab
 A = rotatefactors( V );